zakhenry/blog-posts/posts/observable-workers-deep-dive/post.md

 Finally, we will normalize Levenshtein distance against the length of the search string in order to compute a similarity score.
 This will be used to rank the paragraphs by best match.

-In order to not make this article any longer than in already is, I'm going to skip over the implementation, but you can dig in to it yourself at https://github.com/zakhenry/blog-posts/tree/master/posts/observable-workers-deep-dive/src/app/book-search/common/fuzzy-substring.ts
+In order to not make this article any longer than it already is, I'm going to skip over the implementation, but you can dig in to it yourself at https://github.com/zakhenry/blog-posts/tree/master/posts/observable-workers-deep-dive/src/app/book-search/common/fuzzy-substring.ts

-What is important to know is that there is a function
+What is important to know is that there is a function `fuzzySubstringSimilarity`:

 ```ts
 // src/app/book-search/common/fuzzy-substring.ts#L70-L73